Stepsize and Linesearch

 Manopt.linesearch_backtrackMethod

-perform a linesearch for
+perform a line search

-• a manifold M
+• on manifold M

-• a cost function f,
+• for the cost function f,

-• an initial stepsize s usually called $γ$
+• an initial stepsize s

 • a sufficient decrease